Sheep Creek at Norman Fry

 The Cameron Peak Fire enveloped the entire watershed with varying levels of burn severity.
 The JW Hazard Assessment concluded that most of the Sheep Creek watershed was a high hazard system.
 A hydrologic analysis performed by Enginuity Engineering Solutions indicated that the post-fire flows would increase seven-fold compared to pre-fire flows for 10-year or less events due to the fire alone.
 This increased runoff will result in greater sediment and nutrient inputs from adjacent hillslopes to stream systems, thereby degrading water quality and aquatic habitat.
 The fire-affected hydrology will also likely result in channel widening and downcutting, reduced floodplain connectivity, and impairment of ecological processes.

-Previous work was performed on Sheep Creek by CPRW between 2021 and 2022 downstream of the proposed project extents.
+Phase 1 of this project was performed on Sheep Creek by CPRW between 2021 and 2022 downstream of the proposed project extents.
 That work included in-channel fill and stabilization to impede upstream movement of a 12-ft headcut by CPRW, as well as log structures, stream crossings, and headcut mitigation by the NRCS Emergency Watershed Protection Program.
-It is expected that the proposed work would benefit completed projects downstream and enhance water quality and stream health outcomes along Sheep Creek.
+Phase 2 work benefits completed projects downstream and enhances water quality and stream health outcomes along Sheep Creek.

 Post-Fire Treatment(s)